danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

    Doctor Strange
 ```

-If you see this in Xcode's log, the app loads movie data from the api.
+If you see this in Xcode's log, the app now fetches movie data from the api and
+maps it to domain-specific models.
 Well done!

 Now change the print format for each movie to look like this: